hxkhan/jsonx/README.md

-`jsonx` is parser for arbitrary json in Golang, the `x` stands for arbitrary.
+`jsonx` is a parser for arbitrary json in Golang, the `x` stands for arbitrary.
 The big goal of this package is to be more performant than the standard library, for the same task.
 Currently `jsonx` is more than twice as fast as `json.Unmarshal`.
+I don't consider it ready for production!

 Benchmarks
 ```